appsmithorg/appsmith-docs/website/docs/packages/tutorial/js-module.md

 A JavaScript module serves as a reusable code unit, encapsulating specific functionalities to promote an organized code structure.

-This lesson will teach you how to create a JavaScript function that formats dates into a designated time zone.
-The function can be utilized across multiple applications, providing a consistent method for date formatting tailored to a particular time zone.
+To learn JS modules in Appsmith, you'll be building a function that formats dates into DD/MM/YYYY format.
+This function will be used to format the product data obtained from the query module in lesson 1.

 By the end of this lesson, you will learn how to: